trivedisorabh/object-oriented-design-experiments/solid-design-principles/README.md

 - So, keep this in mind when designing a class which could have a modify request in future.
 - Keep the variable business logic separate from fixed logic.
 In this way you don't need to change the code.

+#LSP (Liskov Substitution Principle)
+- Idea is to substitute sub class for a base class
+- So, if you have an API which takes a base class reference.
+It should be totally safe to pass sub class.
+(Without the things breaking)
+- Can be achieved by Factory design pattern
+    - Idea is to hide the construction logic of base and sub class.